MikeyBurkman/ts-example/README.md

 # ts-example
-Example backend application in TypeScript
+Example backend application in TypeScript.
+Currently requires Node >= 4.
+(Its compile target is ES6, to allow for async/generators.)

 ### Setup
 1. `npm install`